TomasKo/kafkavsjms/README.md

 Java components that are designed to exchange messages.

 # General examples of using Kafka and JMS
-This section shows what of application in general and in witch industies they are used.
+This section shows what Kafka and JMS are in general and in witch industies they are used.
 Many systems use remote procedure calls witch are synchronous- producer have to block process and wait until the called method finish, and thus is problem in development enterprise applications.
 Here the message oriented systems provide grate solution for asynchronous problem.
 They are based on asynchronous structure and provide message delivery across multiple systems.